How Is Protein Powder Made?

 With the rise of plant-based diets, a variety of plant protein powders have become available:

-- Rice Protein – While not a complete protein on its own, it’s often combined with other plant proteins to create a complete amino acid profile.
+- Rice Protein: While not a complete protein on its own, rice protein is often paired with other plant proteins to create a full amino acid profile.

-- Hemp Protein – Derived from hemp seeds, it’s rich in omega-3 fatty acids and fiber, offering more than just protein.
+- Hemp Protein: Sourced from hemp seeds, hemp protein is rich in omega-3 fatty acids and fiber, offering more than just protein.

 What to Look out for With Protein Powder Ingredients?